 |Turtle Creek Casino and Hotel||William Hill Casino||N/A||TBA|

-Residents of Michigan, as well as an occasional visitor, can enjoy a wide variety of gambling opportunities at both commercial and tribal casinos in the state.
-In these Michigan casinos, players can enjoy all sorts of casino games including video poker machines, Slot machines and table games like live poker, Blackjack, Craps, Roulette and House-banked poker.
+Residents of Michigan and occasional visitors can enjoy a wide variety of gambling opportunities at commercial and tribal casinos in the state.
+Players can enjoy casino games in these Michigan casinos, including video poker machines, Slot machines, and table games like live poker, Blackjack, Craps, Roulette, and House-banked poker.

-All licensed online casinos in Michigan will offer their services through a casino or betting app.
-The process of downloading a casino app is fairly simple and intuitive.
-If you own an iPhone you can go to the Apple store and download the casino app as you do with any other app.
-However, if you are on an Android phone you can’t download the app from Google Play Store.
+All licensed online casinos in Michigan offer their services through a casino or betting app.
+The process of downloading a casino app is pretty intuitive and straightforward.
+If you own an iPhone, you can go to the Apple store and download the casino app as you do with any other app.
+However, if you are on an Android phone, you can’t download the app from Google Play Store.
 In this case, you should visit the online casinos Michigan webpage on your phone.
-Once there you will most often be prompted with a question of whether you would like to download the app.
-Simply click yes and you should be on your way.
-Just make sure you download the casino apps applicable to Michigan, and not some other state.
+Once there, you will most often be prompted whether you would like to download the app.
+Click yes, and you should be on your way.
+Just make sure you download the casino apps applicable to Michigan and not some other state.

-Anyone above the age of 21 will be able to play online casinos in Michigan.
-You don’t even have to be from the state of Michigan to play.
-If you live in a neighboring state you can simply travel across the border to place your bets.
-You can download the casino apps from anywhere and most often open a betting account and deposit money to your account.
-But in order to play online casinos in Michigan, you will have to physically be in the state.
+Anyone above the age of 21 can play online casinos in Michigan.
+You don’t even have to be from Michigan to play.
+If you live in a neighboring state, you can travel across the border to place your bets.
+You can download the casino apps from anywhere and often open a betting account and deposit money to your account.
+But to play online casinos in Michigan, you will have to be in the state physically.

-The Michigan online gambling scene will flourish as soon as the regulators award the first licenses.
-The best online casino in Michigan will be the one that offers the best RTP and a variety of games.
-Experience from other states tells us that the large fantasy sports players FanDuel and Draftkings will enter the market early.
+The Michigan online gambling scene is flourishing.
+The best online casinos in Michigan offer the best RTP and various games.
+The prominent fantasy sports players FanDuel and Draftkings entered the market early, and a diversity of casino games came.
 However, they are very focused on sports and not so much on online casinos.
-The best online casino in Michigan will be found at one of the large US casinos entering the market.
+You will find the best online casino in Michigan at one of the large US casinos, such as BetMGM or Caesars.

 The most common state-regulated form of gambling in Michigan is the lottery.
-From scratch-offs and raffle games, the state earns hundreds of millions of dollars in revenue.
-All this money comes from Michigan residents participating in Michigan lottery as well as state’s cut from raffle-style games.
+The state earns hundreds of millions of dollars in revenue from scratch-offs and raffle games.
+All this money comes from Michigan residents participating in the Michigan lottery and the state’s cut from raffle-style games.

 Gambling in Michigan has a long history.
-The first form of gambling was betting on horse races which started after the Michigan Racing Act was passed in 1933.
-Horse racing was at the top until the middle of the 20th century when tribal casinos started opening then its popularity started declining.
+The first form of gambling was betting on horse races which started after the Michigan Racing Act in 1933.
+Horse racing was at the top until the middle of the 20th century, when tribal casinos started opening; popularity started declining.

-In 1972, the lottery was added to the ballot, and the state voted for its legalization.
-This included charitable gambling where people were allowed to use gambling games for fundraising purposes.
-Soon after in 1975, the first scratch-off ticket was sold.
+In 1972, they added the lottery to the ballot, and the state voted for its legalization.
+This included charitable gambling, where people could use gambling games for fundraising purposes.
+Soon after, in 1975, the first scratch-off ticket was sold.
 State lottery tickets also started selling two years later, and in 1996, Michigan joined the inter-state lottery.

-By 1993, the first tribal casinos opened its doors, and it did not take long for 20 more tribal casinos to open their doors as well.
-In 1996, the same year that Michigan joined the inter-state lottery, the Gaming Control and Revenue Act permitted gambling expansion by allowing 3 commercial casinos to operate in Detroit.
+By 1993, the first tribal casinos opened their doors, and it did not take long for 20 more tribal casinos to open their doors.
+Then, in 1996, the same year that Michigan joined the inter-state lottery, the Gaming Control and Revenue Act permitted gambling expansion by allowing three commercial casinos to operate in Detroit.
 From 1996 however, there wasn’t a lot of change in the gambling laws until the question of online gambling popped up in the state.

 Even before the bid for gaming online started, there were concerns about charitable gaming.
-In May 2014, the revised charity gaming regulations for Millionaire Parties took effect so that it could follow the passing of the Bill that wanted to tone down regulations on charitable gambling.
+In May 2014, the revised charity gaming regulations for Millionaire Parties took effect following the passing of the Bill that wanted to tone down regulations on charitable gambling.

 In February 2015, two bills were introduced to the senate.
-These bills would require the State Lottery Commissioner to take tenders from the private organizations that would regulate the State Lottery, but the legislation would not engage the Commissioner to approve the bids.
+These bills would require the State Lottery Commissioner to take tenders from the private organizations that would regulate the State Lottery.
+Still, the legislation would not engage the Commissioner to approve the bids.

-Earlier on in January, state representatives R-Jackson and Earl Poleski had introduced HB077 that was sent to the House Commerce and Trading Committee.
-On February 3, 2015, Senator Wayne Schmidt introduced another bill (SB75) which was also referred to as the Senate Regulatory Reform Committee.
+In January, state representatives R-Jackson and Earl Poleski introduced HB077, sent to the House Commerce and Trading Committee.
+Then, on February 3, 2015, Senator Wayne Schmidt introduced another bill (SB75) referred to as the Senate Regulatory Reform Committee.
 The State lottery employs over 170 workers, and their jobs were to be privatized if either of these bills were approved.

 In May 2016, the Senate held a meeting to consider the Lawful Internet Gaming Act from Senator Kowall.
 Various legislators, including Kowall himself, offered testimonies that revolved around the consumer protection issues.
 On top of that, gambling industry representatives also spoke to list methods that can prevent gambling-related shortcomings like addictions.

-In April 2017, attention was shifted back to the state lottery.
+In April 2017, they shifted attention back to the state lottery.
 The House passed legislation to do away with certain restrictions on charitable Casino-style gaming events.
 This bill (HB4081) would propose several changes to charitable gaming laws to maximize all the revenue generated for charities by “millionaire parties”.
-This law also permitted the increase in chip sales from $15k to $20k per day.
-After it was passed, the bill was taken to Senate to be considered.
+This law also permitted an increase in chip sales from $15k to $20k per day.
+After they passed it, the bill was taken to Senate to be considered.

-By September 2017 Representative Brandt Iden also came up with a bill to authorize and regulate interactive gaming.
-He also added a clause that would form a division of Internet Gaming to govern and regulate the industry.
-Mr Iden’s bill proposed a gross win tax of 8% plus a license fee of $200k in the first year and $100k each year.
+By September 2017, Representative Brandt Iden also came up with a bill to authorize and regulate interactive gaming.
+He also added a clause that would form a division of Internet gaming divisionto govern and regulate the industry.
+Mr. Iden’s bill proposed a gross win tax of 8% plus a license fee of $200k in the first year and $100k each year.

 In August 2018, Michigan State Lottery awarded a 10-year contract to IGT to bring new technologies to the State lottery.
-Their contract included a replacement of the 11,550 gaming terminals and with the 2,100 GameTouch self-service machines.
-The fight for the legalization of online gambling, however, didn’t pan out by the end of 2018.
-Governor Rick Snyder vetoed HB 4926 even though it had passed with an overwhelming majority in both the senate and the house.
+Their agreement included a replacement of the 11,550 gaming terminals and the 2,100 GameTouch self-service machines.
+The fight for the legalization of online gambling.
+However, they didn’t pan out by the end of 2018.
+Governor Rick Snyder vetoed HB 4926 even though it had passed with an overwhelming majority in the senate and the house.

-In December 20th 2019, the new Governor, Gretchen Whitmer who had taken over from Rick Snyder, signed into law the largest gambling expansion ever seen in the state.
-Under the new law which was basically an amendment of Iden’s initial proposals, internet gambling will only be offered by licensed tribal and commercial casinos in the state.
-The casinos would then part with a $50k application fee, $100k initial license fee and an annual fee of $50k.
-Operators offering internet gaming services, on the other hand, would be subject to $5K in application fees, another $5k in initial licensing fees and an annual fee of $2,500.
+On December 20th, 2019, the new Governor, Gretchen Whitmer, who had taken over from Rick Snyder, signed into law the largest gambling expansion ever seen in the state.
+Under the new law, which was an amendment to Iden’s initial proposals, internet gambling will only be offered by licensed tribal and commercial casinos in the state.
+The casinos would then part with a $50k application fee, $100k initial license fee, and an annual fee of $50k.
+Operators offering internet gaming services, on the other hand, would be subject to $5K in application fees, another $5k in initial licensing fees, and an annual fee of $2,500.

 Michigan finally became the fifth state to allow regulated online casino gaming and the sixth state to make online poker legal.
-More specifics of the legislation can be found under HB4311, 4312, and 4323.
+You can find more specifics of the legislation under HB4311, 4312, and 4323.